Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / $12.99 per month

 YouTube is a fairly obvious choice when it comes to craft apps.
 There are a metric ton of YouTubers out there with tutorials on basically anything.
 You can learn new skills, find fun arts and crafts activities, and there are plenty of tutorials on how to do stuff.
 The only semi-difficult part is finding the videos.
-Thankfully, YouTube has playlist and subscription features.
+Thankfully, YouTube has playlists and subscription features.
 That way you can save the videos once you find them.
 There is an optional subscription for YouTube Premium.
 It removes ads, allows background play, and adds a few additional features.
 It’s not a bad deal, honestly.

 Joann Fabric (or your favorite craft store)